 Tapiero brings to Fund II Foundation over twenty years of experience in the public, private and civil society sectors.
 At the World Bank Group, she launched funds and new implementation models for development, ranging from financial system reform after the Asian financial crisis, to privatization in the former Soviet Union, to leading corporate social responsibility for the International Finance Corporation.
 In 2014, she also served as Senior Advisor on Innovative Financing in the Head Office of the United Nations World Food Programme, forging partnerships and financing mechanisms to build resilience and increased preparedness for climate-induced natural disasters.
 Tapiero is on the Board of Synergos and a member of the Global Philanthropists Circle (GPC), a network of leading philanthropic families from around world, founded by David Rockefeller and his daughter Peggy Dulany.
 Tapiero serves on the Board of Trustees of Carnegie Hall, a member of the Leadership Council of the Robert F. Kennedy Center for Justice and Human Rights, and serves as a Trustee of the Lauer Philanthropic Foundation.
 Tapiero received her Masters Degree in International Economics and International Relations from Johns Hopkins’ School of Advanced International Studies (SAIS) and B.A. from Johns Hopkins University.

 Vicki Kennedy is senior counsel in the international law firm Greenberg Traurig, LLP, where she advises clients on governmental and regulatory issues and assists them in devising strategies for the resolution of complex business problems.
 In addition to her legal practice, she is involved in leadership roles in several non-profit organizations, including the Edward M. Kennedy Institute for the United States Senate, a non-partisan organization in Boston, where she is President of the Board and co-founder, and the John F. Kennedy Center for the Performing Arts, where she has a Presidential appointment to the Board and chairs the Education Committee.
-Kennedy has received numerous honors and awards her for work, including the Greater Boston Chamber of Commerce Pinnacle Award for Lifetime Achievement; the Pharmaceutical Manufacturers of America Award for Activism and Advocacy; the Susan G. Komen Honoring the Promise Betty Ford Lifetime Achievement Award; and several honorary degrees.
+Kennedy has received numerous honors and awards for her work, including the Greater Boston Chamber of Commerce Pinnacle Award for Lifetime Achievement; the Pharmaceutical Manufacturers of America Award for Activism and Advocacy; the Susan G. Komen Honoring the Promise Betty Ford Lifetime Achievement Award; and several honorary degrees.